How to Participate

 Programs and Key Dates for Faculty:

-Research Assistant (RA) Program: For any student who is new to research, the Research Assistant Program pairs students with faculty mentors to conduct an academic year-long project.
+Research Assistant (RA) Program: For any student who is new to research, the Research Assistant Program pairs students with faculty mentors to conduct a year-long academic project.
 Students are required to work five hours per week on their research projects and earn 3 credits for the year.
 No previous research experience is necessary, and there is no minimum GPA.
 The most important criterion is an interest in and commitment to research.
 The Aresty Center provides research opportunities across all disciplines.

 Summer Science Program: For faculty in the sciences, the Aresty Summer Science program pairs rising sophomores, with little or no experience, to research projects over the summer.
-Students are required to work full-time in the lab setting, and receive structured mentoring from both faculty participants and the Aresty Center.
+Students are required to work full-time in the lab setting and receive structured mentoring from both faculty participants and the Aresty Center.
 Students are provided with a $3,000 stipend in addition to on-campus housing.

 Funding Opportunities for Undergraduate Researchers: We invite students to submit proposals for funding to help defray the cost of independent research projects, including books, photocopying costs, supplies, travel, and presentations at conferences.
 Students who are awarded funding through the Aresty Research Center are required to present their research at our Symposium in the spring.
 Awards range depending on both the merit and the quality of the student's application.